OCA/account-invoicing/sale_invoice_date_from_picking/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module sets the invoice date based on the date or datetime field configured in the 'Picking Date Field for Invoice Date' setting.
+This module sets the invoice date based on the date or datetime field configured in the 'Picking Date for Invoice' setting.
 If the selected field has no value, the system will fallback to using the ``date_done`` of the latest completed picking as the invoice date.

 **Table of contents**